-Each year, 800 outbreaks of foodborne illness occur in the United States and most of these are linked with restaurants.
-Government agencies and the restaurant industry can use kitchen manager certification to improve food safety in restaurants.
+Each year, hundreds of outbreaks of foodborne illness occur in the U.S. and most of these are linked with restaurants.
+Local heath agencies and the restaurant industry use kitchen manager certification to improve food safety in restaurants.

 What is the FDA Food Code and how can it help?